davidstone/isocpp/generate-operators.md

 - `byte`: `^=`, `&=`, `|=`, `<<=`, `>>=`
 - `bitset`: `^=`, `&=`, `|=`, `<<=`, `>>=`

-Non-normatively, we should probably change the `Cpp17RandomAccessIterator` requirements table to define the semantics of `a + b` and then rely on that to define `a += b`, rather than the other way around.

 #### Types that wrap another type and forward to its `+`, `+=`, `-`, and `-=`

 - `reverse_iterator`